|– No contracts

 Buyer's Tip: For seniors who are prone to falls or just want an added level of protection, Medical Guardian and MobileHelp offer automatic fall detection for most of their systems, which will cost an extra $10 per month.

 Overall, MobileHelp's prices are affordable.
 The provider is our pick for seniors on a tight budget or those who want a system for two users.

 While MobileHelp stands out as a more budget-friendly option, Medical Guardian is known for its high-tech systems, offering the latest and greatest features with a price tag to match.
-Rates start at $29.95 per month with a monthly payment plan, Medical Guardian's prices are reasonable, but they are a bit more than MobileHelp.
+Rates start at $29.95 per month with a monthly payment plan and range up to $44.95 per month.
+Medical Guardian's prices are reasonable, but they are a bit more than MobileHelp.
 We'd recommend choosing an annual payment option if it works for your budget since you'll receive a discount on monthly rates.
 For couples or roommates, you can add extra help buttons for $2.99 per month to most systems.

-Some of Medical Guardian's on-the-go systems, Mini Guardian, Mobile 2.0, and Active Guardian, have an upfront equipment fee.
+Two of Medical Guardian's on-the-go systems, Mini Guardian and MGMove, have an upfront equipment fee.
 Medical Guardian's newest at-home system also requires an equipment charge.
 However, unlike MobileHelp, you will not be charged additional processing fees if you choose a monthly subscription.
 Though higher than many other systems, Medical Guardian's pricing is transparent.
 If you're looking for a more advanced or customizable system, Medical Guardian is worth the cost in our book.

 For a simple side-by-side comparison, the chart below covers all of the important features offered by MobileHelp and Medical Guardian.
 We'll then take a look at the types of systems each provider offers.